MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 ### Quantifying Performance

 To quantify their effectiveness, we calculate the mean returns from evaluation episodes with the total number of episodes equals to `eval_episodes`.
 Remarkably, the mean return of q2000 closely resembles that of q10000, despite fewer training iterations.
-Increasing the number of training episodes generally leads to enhanced performance.
-However, the policy may hardly improve further.
-In this case, q2000 achieved similar effectiveness to q10000 despite fewer training iterations.

 ```python
 EVALUATION: EP 1000 - MEAN RETURN -43.402